kedepot/kesplash/README.md

 that is "good enough" for my desktop use, as terminal splash screen trivia - that only runs when I launch a Terminal window.
 No daemons or anything.
 Customize directly in the script.
 Compatible with most shells & distros.
 Probably.

+Also included: kesplashup - the basic version, with just the colorized up-time

 ### Use
-Run from the top of your .bashrc (or similar).
+Run kesplash (or kesplashup) from the top of your .bashrc (or similar).

 ( For more advanced up-time statistics, check out: https://github.com/rfmoz/tuptime )